vasylenko/devdosvid.blog/_posts/2020-09-10-terraform-modules-explained.md

 ![](/assets/posts/2020-09-10-terraform-modules-explained/1.png)

-Now assume that you need to create this server with a set of resources many times.
-This is why you need a module: you don't want to repeat the same configuration code over and over again, don't you?
+Now let's assume that you need to create this server with a set of resources many times.
+This is where modules are really helpful – you don't want to repeat the same configuration code over and over again, do you?

 Here is an example that illustrates how our "server" module might be called.
 "To call a module" means to use it in the configuration file.

-Here we create 5 instances of the "server" using single set of configurations (in the module).
+Here we create 5 instances of the "server" using single set of configurations (in the module):

 ```
 module "server" {